Basic Facts

 3How many underground tunnels does the LRT3 project have?

-The LRT3 project only features one set of underground twin tunnels (Persiaran Dato Menteri to Stadium Shah Alam) with a total length of 2.2km.
+The LRT3 project only features one set of underground twin tunnels (Persiaran Dato Menteri to Stadium Shah Alam) with a total length of 2.3km.

 4How many TBMs will be deployed for the LRT3 project, and when will they be utilised?

-We are deploying two TBMs for the LRT3 project.
-The first TBM is scheduled to be launched on 2 November 2020, while the other TBM will be deployed a month later.
+We have deployed a total of two TBMs for the LRT3 project.
+The first TBM was launched on 2 November 2020, while the other TBM will be deployed a month later.

 5How many staff are involved in this tunnel?